Story Spelunking in Spain Using the Data Observatory

 The Data Observatory keeps on growing!
-After our initial release, which included the American Community Survey in the United States and the Spanish Census, and later demographic data from the U.K., we've leveraged local economic indicators from CaixaBank to vastly expand the scope of the Data Observatory.
+After our initial release which included the American Community Survey in the United States and the Spanish Census and later demographic data from the U.K. we've leveraged local economic indicators from CaixaBank to vastly expand the scope of the Data Observatory.

-These can be easily normalized against existing measures in Spain, as well as mixed with your own data.
+These can be easily normalized against existing measures in Spain as well as

-A quick dashboard immediately reveals something strange.
+immediately reveals something strange.

 A Google search tells us that Robledo de Chavela is a

-SEE THE POWER OF LOCATION INTELLIGENCERequest a live demo
+SEE THE POWER OF LOCATION INTELLIGENCE

-With hundreds of measures in Spain and hundreds more in the U.S., what stories do you think you can find in the Data Observatory?
+With hundreds of measures in Spain and hundreds more in the U.S. what stories

-El Diario visualized the June 26, 2016 Spanish general elections to discover which political parties received the most votes municipality by municipality based on voting totals.
+El Diario visualized the June 26 2016 Spanish general elections to discover which political parties received the most votes municipality by municipality based on voting totals.
 Now imagine combining that data analysis with the Data Observatory's economic measures to gain imperative insights on what a high or low voter turnout means for economic resources region by region.

-Continuing our analysis of Colemenar de Arroyo and Robledo de Chavela, we now know that less than 50% of their population votes but are disproportionately exempt from vehicular taxes.
+Continuing our analysis of Colemenar de Arroyo and Robledo de Chavela we now know that less than 50% of their population votes but are disproportionately exempt from vehicular taxes.